khinsen/leibniz/notes.md

 ### Labels in rules and equations

 Labels are not required to be unique, which may turn out to be a bad choice.

+### The context data structure

+There are two internal data structures for contexts at this time: the low-level one is defined in `contexts.rkt`, and is used in validation and rewriting.
+The higher-level one is defined in `documents.rkt`.
+It is a parsed version of what Leibniz authors write, and it is also what the XML representation encodes. t isn't clear to me yet what the best data structure is for implementing code transformations, which will be an important part of the Leibniz infrastructure.
+These data structures are therefore likely to change over time, and perhaps just one will survive.